uw-dims/dims-swplan/docs/source/valueproposition.rst

-The benefit to customers is maximized by the ability to construct and operate a secure incident response monitoring platform, expand it with additional open source tools as needed, saving a large part of the typical :math:`2x` to :math:`3x` implementation cost in system administration and operations cited by Vixie.
+The benefit to customers is maximized by the ability to construct and operate a secure incident response monitoring platform, expand it with additional open source tools as needed, saving a large part of the :math:`2x` multiplier in implementation cost in system administration and operations overhead cited by Vixie.
 We enable this by helping make a less complex, more transparent, source controlled, and easier to secure open source platform than may otherwise be produced by someone leveraging multiple unfamiliar open source security tools from scratch.
+That means standing up a new server and adding new services to it can be reduced from taking hours or days per system to just a few minutes of effort.
+If that task has to be repeated dozens (or possibly hundreds) of times, the cost savings can be significant.

 The DIMS team created and used a continuous integration/continuous delivery model for taking software source code, system automation instructions, software